 A drug DUI charge is typically a misdemeanor charge unless you have a history of drug DUI convictions.

-• First Offense — For conviction of a first offense, you may face a fine of $400 to $1,000, two days in jail or 48 hours of community service and attendance at a course on substance abuse.
+- First Offense — For conviction of a first offense, you may face a fine of $400 to $1,000, two days in jail, or 48 hours of community service and attendance at a course on substance abuse.

-• Second Offense — A person convicted of a second offense of drugged driving within seven years of the first offense may face enhanced penalties of up to six months in jail, a fine of $750 to $1,000 and be required to attend a treatment program for drug abuse.
+- Second Offense — A person convicted of a second offense of drugged driving within seven years of the first offense may face enhanced penalties of up to six months in jail, a fine of $750 to $1,000, and be required to attend a treatment program for drug abuse.

-• Third Offense — A third offense of driving under the influence of drugs within seven years will be charged as a felony.
+- Third Offense — A third offense of driving under the influence of drugs within seven years will be charged as a felony.
 The prior DUI convictions can be from Nevada or another state.
 A conviction carries a one-year prison term and a fine of up to $5,000.

 The charges and penalties may be enhanced under certain circumstances.
-If the driver killed or seriously injured someone while driving under the influence of drugs, the driver may be charged with a felony DUI, even if it is first offense.
+If the driver killed or seriously injured someone while driving under the influence of drugs, the driver may be charged with a felony DUI, even if it is a first offense.

 Regardless of whether you are facing a first offense of drug DUI or have a record of multiple charges, you need a committed Las Vegas criminal defense attorney fighting for your rights.
-At Adras & Altig, we take pride in our responsiveness to clients and keeping you informed of our progress on your behalf.
+At Adras & Altig, we take pride in our responsiveness to clients and keep you informed of our progress on your behalf.

 Loss of Driving Privileges